 Everyone likes a summer weekend getaway, even baby boomers.
-While we might not have work stress that accumulates during the week, a change of pace is always fun—and good for us.
+While we might not have work stress that accumulates during the week, a change of pace is always fun—and travel is good for us.

 Cummins originally sponsored this look at summer weekend getaways.